ShmInquiry/ibm-project-time-tracker-using-flutter/README.md

 # Project Time Tracker App 📊⏰

-Welcome to the **Time Tracker App**!
+Welcome to the **Project Time Tracker App**!
 This app is designed to help you efficiently manage your time entries, projects, and tasks.
 Below, you'll find an overview of the features and functionalities included in the application.

 ---